Ignorance is not

 Act of 1911 (which froze the size of the House of Representatives at 435

-the Constitutional authority of Congress over monetary policy to private
+Constitutional authority of Congress over monetary policy to private banking

-whole “progressive” concept of a living constitution that facilitated
+“progressive” concept of a living constitution that facilitated redefining

-redefining and inventing Federal prerogatives by circumventing the Article V
+and inventing Federal prerogatives by circumventing the Article V amendment

 From what I have been able